EmreOzdemiroglu/CineDataViz/README.md

 pip install pandas matplotlib seaborn plotly
 ```

+## Dataset Source

+The dataset used in this project is sourced from Kaggle, a popular platform for data science competitions and datasets.
+The specific dataset used can be found at the following link: [Movies Dataset](https://www.kaggle.com/datasets/utkarshx27/movies-dataset).
+It includes a wide range of movie attributes such as budget, genres, revenue, popularity, vote count, and more.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.